CloudM-Migrate/documentation/Migration-Project-Guides/M365ToGoogle.md

 Return to Step 4 change the date listed in the right set of columns to 50 years in the future.

 Start the migration.

-### Execute Migration

-When ready to execute select the Paper Airplane on the left and select **Start** to begin the migration.

 ### Statistics and Summary
 [Back to Top](#top)